AnnaVargova/AutomationShield_wiki/OptoShield.md

 ### Input

-The input to the actuator LED (along with the auxiliary LED) is written by
+The input to both actuator LED an auxiliary LED is written by calling the method
 ```
 OptoShield.actuatorWrite(u);
 ```
-where `u` is a floating point number from the range of 0-100 %.
+which accepts input `u` as a floating-point number in the range of 0-100 %.
 This will send a PWM signal to both LEDs.
 The behavior of the visible LED is mirrored in the one located in the tube.

 ### Output
 The output from the LDR is read by